 How to find a debt counsellor

-Simply adjust the filter options to search specifically for debt.
+Simply pop your postcode into the location box, and add ‘debt’ into the keyword box.
 All counsellor profiles should list the details you need to select a professional right for you.
 For tips on how to get the most out of your search, please visit our help page.

 What should I be looking for in a counsellor or psychotherapist?